 Read More on Tombstone's Historic Hotels>

-In Tombstone's history, Saloons Were Popular.
-Miners especially needed release after their grueling day's work.
+In Tombstone’s history, Saloons Were Popular.
+Miners needed release after their grueling day’s work.
 Ranging from grubby little counters to deluxe establishments.
 Some provided rooms for general meetings, get-togethers, even church services (before chapel construction).

-The earliest documented seems to be in 1879:
+The earliest documented appeared in 1879:

-In Tombstone Arizona history, the women and children had more difficulty finding diversions.
+In Tombstone Arizona history, women and children had more difficulty finding diversions.
 With effort, they found some.

 There were venues for leisure and civic promotion.
 Some available to women.
 Some catered to married couples.
 Others provided for meeting suitable people for possible courtships.